ExpressTaxExempt

 Part VIII-B - Summary of Program-Related Investments

-Program-related investments are the investments made by the organization which serve the foundation’s exempt purpose.
+Program-related investments are the investments made by the organization that serve the foundation’s exempt purpose.

 Part VIII-B - Summary of Program-Related Investments